If you’re serious about embedded systems, the right tools don’t just make your work easier — they save hours of debugging and prevent costly mistakes.

 Popular Options:

 Whether you’re a hobbyist or a pro, choosing the right IDE tailored to your microcontroller saves you hours of frustration.
-If you have the higher one, it’s better. but you can have the alternative ones too if those are out of budget.
+If you have the higher one, it’s better.
+But you can have the alternative ones too if those are out of budget.
 My personal best IDE is:

 Top 10 Essential Tools